McBBS: Statistics

 McBBS's sold for $40 U.S. originally on the Commodore 64 and the later 5.x set, all versions in between were free.
 It is unknown how many copies of McBBS were sold, but it is known that installations existed in Asia, North America and Europe.
 The largest concentration of McBBS installations was in the Mid-West USA and Eastern Canada.

-On August 12, 2007 the UNESCO (a division of the United Nations) "Great Library of Alexandria" (Bibliotheca Alexandrina) confirmed and accepted receipt of a shipment that would be archived on its shelves.
+On August 12, 2007, the UNESCO (a division of the United Nations) "Great Library of Alexandria" (Bibliotheca Alexandrina) confirmed and accepted receipt of a shipment that would be archived on its shelves.
 The shipment was sent from Derek McDonald himself, included with this shipment was a single copy of the last version of McBBS released thus far.

 The version nomenclature is as follows:

 v0.95, v1.0 - Never published.

 v1.1, 1.2, 1.5, 2.0, 2.5, 2.6 - Released for Commodore 64/128.

 Starting with v2.0 all programs were "modular" meaning the components were controlled by a central program and swapped in and out of memory as needed.
-2.0 was also the first to feature the Modem "Hayes" instruction set.
+2.0 was also the first to feature the Hayes modem instruction set.

 v3.0, 3.1, 3.1C, 3.5, 4.0, 5.0, 5.1, 5.1A, 5.5, 5.5.1, 5.5.2, 5.5.3 - All published for IBM-PC.

 v3.1C was the first compiled into direct executable code.

 4.0 was the first to feature networking.

 5.1A was the first "high speed" modem version that could exceed 9600 bit/s using a supplied driver written in compiled Pascal language.
 It also had the file transfer protocols supplied with it.

 5.5 had the high speed routines within the program itself, it also featured the integrated terminal program and scripting language.